Kryptel Storage Model

 The topmost object represents the container itself.

 Another important type of objects is targets.
 Each target represents a system folder, which does not have a strictly defined location.
 For example, the user ‘Documents’ folder has different filesystem paths in different Windows versions (not even mentioning localized Windows).
-The TARGET_DOCUMENTS target represents that folder, but the specific filesystem path will be determined only during decryption operation, and will be different in different systems.
+The TARGET_DOCUMENTS target represents that folder, but the actual path will be determined only during decryption operation, and will be different in different systems.

 Targets is a required part of backup container implemented by Kryptel backup agent.
 Only a target is allowed to be a child object of the root object of a backup container, and it is allowed only there.
 The structure of backup container is root (container) object, which can have zero or more children target objects, which, in turn, may have any number of children filesystem objects.
-This structure implements a multiple-root model for backup container – a set of targeted roots, each of them contains any number of files and folders.
+This structure implements a multiple-root model for backup container – a set of targeted roots, each containing any number of files and folders.

 The standard Kryptel file agent does not support targets except the pseudo-target TARGET_DEFAULT, which represent the container's root.